andygout/ner-commodities/README.md

   - `training_data.spacy` (used by spaCy v3)

-## Creating validation datasets
+## Creating evaluation datasets
-- Click the `create-validation-data.ipynb` file to open this kernel on [http://localhost:8888/notebooks/create-validation-data.ipynb](http://localhost:8888/notebooks/create-validation-data.ipynb)
+- Click the `create-evaluation-data.ipynb` file to open this kernel on [http://localhost:8888/notebooks/create-evaluation-data.ipynb](http://localhost:8888/notebooks/create-evaluation-data.ipynb)
 - Run each of the cells in order from top to bottom, which will create the following files in the `data` directory:
-  - `validation_data.json` (used by spaCy v2)
+  - `evaluation_data.json` (used by spaCy v2)
-  - `validation_data.spacy` (used by spaCy v3)
+  - `evaluation_data.spacy` (used by spaCy v3)

 ## Creating test dataset